 November 2.
 This election is getting bizarre.
 As scandals go, Hillary Clinton's email thing is chicken feed, and it does not begin to explain Trump's surge in the polls over the last week.
 It's like those people were going to vote for Trump all along and as the election gets closer they'll take a smaller and smaller excuse.
 And why has Trump fallen in the polls when he's been most in the public eye, right after the conventions and debates?
 He's like that thing you do that you hate and you always promise yourself you'll never do it again, but then as it fades in your memory it becomes more and more attractive.

 I appreciate Trump as a performer, and I agree with his instinct that the political show has become a farce and deserves to be played like a farce.
-But if he actually becomes president, people will learn in the most painful way that their primal view of politics is bullshit, that you can't fix your computer by getting the most confident person to smack it with a hammer.
+But if he actually becomes president, people will learn that their primal view of politics is bullshit, that you can't fix your computer by getting the most confident person to smack it with a hammer.

 November 9.
 Trump's victory is the 9/11 of the American left.
 The Tarot card for both events is The Tower, a sudden shocking catastrophe in which something that appears secure is brought down.
 It's one of many tarot cards that is called a "trump", so you could call it the Tower Trump, and our new president actually has a Trump Tower.
 It's like we're already living in a world of myth.

 Also, both the election and 9/11 were centered around New York City, and both events had a much milder precedent: the 1993 bombing, and Bush's victory over Al Gore.